abendrothj/abendrothj/README.md

 # Jake Abendroth
-**CS Undergrad @ University of San Francisco · Graduating December 2026** Systems & Infrastructure
+**CS Undergrad @ University of San Francisco · Graduating December 2026**

-I build systems-level tooling in Rust and C — mostly around memory safety, concurrency, and secure execution environments.
-Also co-founding a fintech startup on the side.
+I build things — mostly systems tooling and infrastructure in Rust and C, though I've shipped across the stack from AI pipelines to mobile apps.
+Co-founding a fintech startup on the side.

 ### 🏗️ Projects